Ciudad Juárez: Mexican Revolution

-During the subsequent years of the conflict, Villa and other revolutionaries struggled for the control of the town (and income from the Federal Customs House), destroying much of the city during battles in 1911 and 1913.
-Much of the population abandoned the city between 1914 and 1917.
-Tourism, gambling, and light manufacturing drove the city's recovery from the 1920s until the 1940s.
-A series of mayors in the 1940s–1960s, like Carlos Villareal and René Mascareñas Miranda, ushered in a period of high growth and development predicated on the PRONAF border industrialization development program.
+Beautification

 A beautification program spruced up the city center, building a series of arched porticos around the main square, as well as neo-colonial façades for main public buildings such as the city health clinic, the central fire station, and city hall.
 The cathedral, built in the 1950s, gave the city center the flavor of central Mexico, with its carved towers and elegant dome, but structural problems required its remodeling in the 1970s.
 The city's population reached some 400,000 by 1970.
 In 1984, the city had a radiation incident after a private medical company illegally purchased a radiation therapy unit.
 It was dismantled, sold to a junkyard and later smelted to produce six thousand tons of rebar (which is used to reinforce buildings), exposing thousands to radiation.

 Juárez has grown substantially in recent decades due to a large influx of people moving into the city in search of jobs with the maquiladoras.
 As of 2014 more technological firms have moved to the city, such as the Delphi Corporation Technical Center, the largest in the Western Hemisphere, which employs over 2,000 engineers.
 Large slum housing communities called colonias have become extensive.

 Juárez has a long, notorious history of drug trafficking and the intense related violence.
 Mexico's first homegrown cartel, run by Ignacia Jasso, was seated in the city, and for a time controlled much of the border drug trade.
-Today the Juárez Cartel controls the routes in Juarez.
-Related violence in the city is responsible for more than 1000 unsolved murders of young women from 1993 to 2003.
+Today the Juárez Cartel controls the routes in Juárez.
+Related violence in the city is responsible for more than 1,000 unsolved murders of young women from 1993 to 2003.

-Juárez is known for being a leading export city.
-International sales of Juárez in 2020 were US$54.9B, 13.7% more than the previous year.
-The products with the highest level of international sales in 2020 were Data Processing Machines and Data Processing Units, not elsewhere Specified or Included Elsewhere (US$22.8B), Electrical Wires and Cables (US$3.89B), and Instruments and Appliances Used in Medical Sciences (US$2.78B).
-International purchases of Juárez in 2020 were US$48.3B, 16.7% more than the previous year.
-The products with the highest level of international purchases in 2020 were Electronic Integrated Circuits (US$9.96B), Parts and Accessories of Machines (US$8B), and Data Processing Machines and Data Processing Units, not elsewhere Specified or Included Elsewhere (US$4.51B).